SuryanshNarang/ProjectManageApp/README.md

 ## State Management

 The application uses a combination of **React Context API** ⚛️ and **Redux** 🔄 to manage the global state.
-Here’s how the state is handled:
+Here's how the state is handled:

 ### Redux Setup